Insight · May 2026

 Mean time-to-exploit — Elapsed (the misleading view)

-This is a dramatic-looking curve: from 1,100 days in 2018 down to about 12 days in
+This is a dramatic-looking curve: from 412 days in 2019 down to −13 days in

-But the curve is not really measuring exploitation speed, it’s measuring
+but the curve is not really measuring exploitation speed, it’s measuring

 accumulate observed exploitation events.
 A 2026 CVE has had a few months.
 Any